-The G(irls)20 Summit is about more than just a Summit.
-It is not enough to have 21 people gather, discuss and then depart.
-That is why the G(irls)20 Summit offers a multi pronged approach to cultivating a new generation of female leaders.
+The G(irls)20 is about more than just a Summit.
+It is not enough to have 24 people gather, discuss and then depart.
+That is why the G(irls)20 offers a multi pronged approach to cultivating a new generation of female leaders.

 Phase One: Inclusivity and opportunity.

-To ensure the opportunity to be a delegate is shared with girls across the world’s G20 countries, European Union and African Union, we partner with a network of national and international organizations (see Partner Tab), and they disseminate the opportunity as widely as possible.
-From multinational corporations to local grassroots clubs, the G(irls)20 Summit is open to all girls in G20 countries between the ages of 18-20.
+To ensure the opportunity to be a delegate is shared with girls across the world’s G20 countries, European and African Unions, Pakistan, Afghanistan and the MENA region, we partner with a network of national and international organizations (see Partner Tab), and they disseminate the opportunity as widely as possible.
+From multinational corporations to local grassroots clubs, the G(irls)20 Summit is open to all girls between the ages of 18-20.
 Delegates are chosen based on their innovative ideas, community capacity, leadership pursuits and understanding of the importance of the economic empowerment of girls and women.
 The G(irls)20 Summit Board, Advisory Committee and for profit and social profit partners all take part in reviewing and assessing the applications and make recommendations on who the new delegates may be.
 We strive to ensure that each cohort offers varied skills, socio economic backgrounds and life experiences.

 Phase Two: Building Skills and the Summit Stage